 The applicant defined an ORF as a region that initiates with an ATG codon and ends with any of the three stop codons TAA, TAG or TGA.
-COGEM notes that although most ORFs initiate with an ATG codon, translation may initiate with other codons or that an ORF, which does not begin with an ATG, becomes part of a longer ORF by the process of pre-mRNA splicing.
+COGEM notes that translation may initiate with other codons or that an ORF, which does not start with an ATG, becomes part of a longer ORF by the process of pre-mRNA splicing.
 Therefore, COGEM is of the opinion that also ORFs that could initiate with other start codons should be examined.